EzalB/gha-linter-optimizer/README.md

 - “What in the YAML is going on here?”
 - “Why did my build just spontaneously combust?”
-- “Is copy-pasting from StackOverflow a valid CI strategy?”
+- “Is copy-pasting from Stack Overflow a valid CI strategy?”

 Well, not anymore.

-This tool is your friendly, opinionated robot buddy that **parses**, **lints**, **analyzes**, and **sarcastically judges** your GitHub Actions workflows.
-It also drops you a friendly PR comment (with just a *hint* of sass) and helps you fix things.
-Automatically.
-Because that's the point.
+This tool is your friendly, opinionated robot buddy that **parses**, **lints**, **analyzes**, and sometimes *roasts* your GitHub Actions workflows.
+It even drops a friendly comment on your PRs — all while keeping things fun (and working).

 ---